 Not to forget that the court also had said that penile penetration will need to be proved, I would love to see how anybody will prove penile penetration among lesbians.

-I would also like to see what they would do with pedophile priests or with their superiors who conceal the crime.
+I would also like to see what they would do with pedophile priests or with their superiors who conceal the crime because they couldn’t cast the first stone.

-As for the nomadic writer Vikram Seth, I hope he keeps a couple of fierce hounds outside his house while he is in India.
+As for the nomadic writer Vikram Seth who lands a million just by promising a novel on a distant date, I hope he keeps a couple of fierce hounds outside his house while he is in India.
 The bedroom-peeping holy shits deserve a fierce dog bite.

 Note: All names of people and places, except that of Vikram Seth have been changed for obvious reasons.
 I am sure that the great writer wouldn’t mind the liberty.